Blogs | Expat Stories

 What are the benefits of physical activity?

+How does physical activity affect your health?
 There is the obvious benefit of helping control weight, which becomes more difficult as you get older due to your metabolism slowing down.

 A few hours of moderate-intensity physical exercise each week also lowers the risk of heart disease, type 2 diabetes, breast cancer and colon cancer.